JiayuanDing100/Parkinson-Progression-Prediction/README.md

 | 5 | 3 |  |
 | Totally  | 1674 | |

+### 3. True Label: Hoehn and Yahr scale
+The Hoehn and Yahr scale is a commonly used system for describing how the symptoms of Parkinson's disease progress.

+STAGE 0: NO SIGN OF DISEASE

+STAGE 1: UNILATERAL DISEASE

+STAGE 2: BILATERAL DISEASE, WITHOUT BALANCE IMPAIRMENT

+STAGE 3: MILD TO MODERATE BILATERAL DISEASE, SOME POSTURAL INSTABILITY.

+STAGE 4: SEVERE DISABILITY, STILL ABLE TO WALK AND STAND UNASSISTED.

+STAGE 5: WHEELCHAIR BOUND OR BEDRIDDEN

 ## Modeling
 ### 1. Linear Regression
 #### a) Experiment 1
 Data selection: choose patients as input with more than 4 total visit times.

-Each visit is assigned a true label (**Hoehn and Yahr scale**) ranging from 0 to 5 (The Hoehn and Yahr scale is a commonly used system for describing how the symptoms of Parkinson's disease progress.)
+Each visit is assigned with a true label (**Hoehn and Yahr scale**) ranging from 0 to 5

 **Input**: the first three visits (v1, v2, v3) and each visit with around 370 features